AlinaBaber/Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development-WebApp/README.md

 ## Overview

 The **Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development** leverages advanced technologies and specialized agents to streamline the entire software development lifecycle.
-This system is designed to enhance processes from client requirement gathering to the final product deployment, utilizing a core component — the **Llama3 RAG-Based System** — for improved response accuracy and generation through advanced **Natural Language Processing (NLP)** and **Information Retrieval** capabilities. this repository have the apis and Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development django based rest apis.
+This system is designed to enhance processes from client requirement gathering to the final product deployment, utilizing a core component — the **Llama3 RAG-Based System** — for improved response accuracy and generation through advanced **Natural Language Processing (NLP)** and **Information Retrieval** capabilities. this repository have the apis and Django-based-Website-Code-generation-with-RAG-Llama3-Multi-AGI-of-Software-development django based Web Application.

 ## Key Components
 - **Django Based Web Application and Rest Apis**: For user experience Django base Web Application is develop with two tier django based web application and rest apis